Open-Attestation/documentation-website/website/docs/advanced/gsn/gas-station-network.md

 _Source: [Open GSN](https://docs.opengsn.org/learn/index.html)_

 Instead of signing an Ethereum transaction, which would require ETH for gas, a user signs a message containing information about a transaction they would like to execute and sends it to a relay server.
-Before the relay server pays for gas it verifies it will get refunded by a Paymaster contract.
+Before the relay server pays, it verifies that it will get refunded by a Paymaster contract.

-A [paymaster](https://docs.opengsn.org/learn/index.html#paymaster) holds ETH and can implement any business logic to decide whether to accept or reject a meta transaction.
+A [Paymaster](https://docs.opengsn.org/learn/index.html#paymaster) holds ETH and can implement any business logic to decide whether to accept or reject a meta transaction.
 For example, accepting only transactions by whitelisted users, or to the contracts methods required for onboarding users, or only transactions that include a repayment in tokens to the Paymaster, etc.

-Assuming that the paymaster is willing to pay for transaction, the transaction gets forwarded to our contract, executing the function logic of issue, revocation, minting etc.
+Assuming that the Paymaster is willing to pay for transaction, the transaction gets forwarded to our contract, executing the function logic of issue, revocation, minting etc.

 ## Next steps